 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definition of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer x Non-accelerated filer o Smaller reporting company o (Do not check if a smaller reporting company) Emerging growth company o
+Large accelerated filer 0 Accelerated filer x Non-accelerated filer 0 Smaller reporting company 0 Emerging growth company 0

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x
+Yes o No o

-The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant as of June 30, 2017 was: \$209,528,850.

-There were 15,953,811 shares of the Registrant's common stock outstanding as of March 5, 2018.
+The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant as of June 30, 2018 was: \$192,472,866.
+There were 15,953,810 shares of the Registrant's common stock outstanding as of March 4, 2019.